Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Ductal carcinoma accounts for about 90% of all breast cancers.

-Paget disease of the nipple is a ductal breast carcinoma that affects the skin over and around the nipple.
+Paget disease of the nipple Paget Disease of the Nipple Paget disease of the nipple is a type of breast cancer that originates in milk ducts under the nipple but first appears on the skin.
+The term Paget disease also refers to an unrelated... read more is a ductal breast carcinoma that affects the skin over and around the nipple.
 The first symptom is a crusty or scaly nipple sore or a discharge from the nipple.
-At least half of the women who have this cancer also have a lump in the breast that can be felt.
+About half of the women who have this cancer also have a lump in the breast that can be felt.
 Women with Paget disease of the nipple may also have another breast cancer that is not felt but that can be seen using imaging tests—mammography, magnetic resonance imaging (MRI), or ultrasonography—done to look for another cancer.
 Because this disease usually causes little discomfort, women may ignore it for a year or more before seeing a doctor.
 The prognosis depends on how invasive and how large the cancer is as well as whether it has spread to the lymph nodes.

-Breast cancer can remain within the breast or spread anywhere in the body through the lymphatic vessels or bloodstream.
+Breast cancer can remain within the breast or spread anywhere in the body through the lymphatic vessels Overview of the Lymphatic System The lymphatic system is a vital part of the immune system.
+It includes organs such as the thymus, bone marrow, spleen, tonsils, appendix, and Peyer patches in the small intestine that produce... read more or bloodstream.
 Cancer cells tend to move into the lymphatic vessels in the breast.
 Most lymphatic vessels in the breast drain into lymph nodes in the armpit (axillary lymph nodes).
 One function of lymph nodes is to filter out and destroy abnormal or foreign cells, such as cancer cells.
 If cancer cells get past these lymph nodes, the cancer can spread to other parts of the body.

 Breast cancer tends to spread (metastasize) to the bones, brain, lungs, liver, and skin but can spread to any area.
 Spread to the scalp is uncommon.
 Breast cancer can appear in these areas years or even decades after it is first diagnosed and treated.
 If the cancer has spread to one area, it probably has spread to other areas, even if it cannot be detected right away.